← Back to blog

 Daily challenges

+Every day, all players receive the same seeded 10-card deck.
+A separate daily leaderboard ranks everyone who completed that day's challenge.
 Every player on the same day sees the same cards in the same order.
 If one player scores higher than another on the same deck, the difference is detection ability, not card variance.

 Freeplay and expert mode